🔼The name Irad: Summary

 Jones' Dictionary of Old Testament Proper Names derives Irad from two words, the first one being עיר (ir) meaning city:

-The second part of the name Irad, according to Alfred Jones, comes from the root-verb עוד (ud) meaning to return or repeat:
+The second part of the name Irad, according to Alfred Jones, comes from the verb עוד ('ud) meaning to return, repeat or testify:

 So doing Jones' Dictionary of Old Testament Proper Names concludes that Irad means City Of Witness.